tidyverse/purrr/tests/testthat/_snaps/pluck.md

       pluck(environment(), 1)
     Condition
       Error:
       !
-Index 1 must be a string, not a number
+Index 1 must be a string, not a number.

 ---